MSAN Frequently Asked Questions

 Practicums and job placement

-Within approximately three months of graduation, 11 of 12 students from the 2012-2013 cohort have taken positions.
-(100% employment at 5 months.)
+12 out of 12 students from the 2012-2013 cohort took positions within four months of graduation.
 Students received an average of 1.78 job offers (range: 1-3 offers).
 The median initial salary (not including deferred compensation) was $85,000.00 per year among those students who reported an initial salary.
 The maximum base salary offer was in excess of $100,000.00 per year.
 The job titles assumed by our graduates include: Data Scientist, Big Data Analyst, Consultant II Health Intelligence Reporting Manager Data Analysis, Senior Software Engineer -- Algorithms, Data & Quality Hacker, and Business Intelligence Data Analyst.

 Program admission: requirements and timetables

 Q: What are the key background requirements?A: You can learn more on the application page, but students must have high grades in prior coursework in probability and statistics, linear algebra, and computer programming (for example, Python, Java, C++, MATLAB, etc.).
 Applicants must hold a bachelor’s degree.
 Typically, though not always, our applicants majored in mathematics, engineering, economics, statistics, or computer science.
-Forty-one percent of the 2013-2014 cohort was already in possession of a master's degree in a technical field.
+Thirty-six percent of the 2014-2015 cohort was already in possession of a master's or doctoral degree in a technical field at the time of matriculation.

 Q: I haven’t completed all of the program requirements.
 Can I complete the requirements during the program?